Membership & Invitation to Join

 Induction Ceremony

 • No. The ceremony is a celebration of the accomplishments of inductees and is not a mandatory step towards membership.
-New members are encouraged to attend to be a part of this exciting and important event.
+New members are encouraged to attend to be a part of this exciting and important event, but are not obligated to do so.

-• Phi Beta Kappa alumni, supporters, friends of the organization, and the family of inductees are welcome to attend.
-Inductees are also encouraged to invite faculty members who have had an impact on their educational experience.
+• Phi Beta Kappa alumni, supporters, friends of the organization, and guests of the inductees are welcome to attend.
+Inductees are also encouraged to invite faculty members who have had a significant positive impact on their educational experience.
+The total number of guests that an inductee may invite will depend on the particular ceremony (location, expected number of students being inducted, and any possible restrictions.)

 • The USC Phi Beta Kappa Induction Ceremony takes place in April of each year.